 - Interpreters who hold both CI and CT

 Certified Deaf Interpreter (CDI):

-Deaf individuals with RID certification who have demonstrated native or near native fluency in ASL and understanding of Deaf Culture.
+Deaf individuals with RID/UCDI certification who have demonstrated native or near native fluency in ASL and understanding of Deaf Culture.

 The Utah Interpreter Program recognizes interpreters who have been awarded a score of 4.0-5.0 from the Educational Interpreter Performance Assessment (EIPA).
 The EIPA offers the assessment in specialized settings (elementary and secondary) and modes of communication (ASL, PSE, MCE).
 Interpreters solely with EIPA are restricted to work in the K-12 educational setting.
 For more information, visit Classroom Interpreting.